What is an Ante in Poker

 The use of this bet serves specific reasons, which we explain below:

-Generally, ante ranges from 1/4 to 1/8 of the Big Blind (BB) but can sometimes exceed.
-For instance, in $4/$8 Stud poker games, its amount may account for $1; in $20/$40 Texas Holdem games, it might be $5 (equivalent to 1/8 of the BB).
+Generally, ante ranges from 1/4 to 1/8 of the Big Blind (BB), but it can sometimes exceed that.
+For instance, in $4/$8 Stud poker games, the amount may be $1; in $20/$40 Texas Holdem games, it might be $5 (equivalent to 1/8 of the BB).
 You can learn the exact size of a specific table or tourney instantly.
 In the first case, check the table’s information card, and in the second case – examine the tournament's blind structure in the lobby.

 As for online poker, the sum is automatically deducted from players' stacks before pocket cards are dealt.
 Playing offline, people are responsible for placing blind bets on their own.
 If you decline to make the required ante bet, you will not participate in the current hand.

 The bet is most commonly applied in stud variations such as 7-Card Stud, 7-Card Stud Hi / Lo, Razz, and 5-Card Stud.
-These games have no blinds, so ante is used to create the initial pot.
-Forms that include SB and BB, for example, Hold'em and Omaha, are rarely played with the additional mandatory wager.
+These games have no blinds, so the ante creates the initial pot.
+Forms that include SB and BB, for example, Hold'em and Omaha games, are rarely played with the additional mandatory wager.

 Poker industry innovations